fbn776/AssistScript/README.md

 npm install -g assistscript
 ```

-This installs the AssistScript CLI globally on your system,
+This installs the AssistScript CLI globally on your system.
-if you dont want AssistScript to be installed globally,
+If you don't want AssistScript to be installed globally,
 you can omit the `-g` flag or use `npx` to run AssistScript without installing it.

 ## Usage